The Origin of Kyrenia (Girne)

 Today, you pass through the entrance in the northwest corner of the castle and walk along a long ramp, leading to the central parade ground area of the castle.
 On the way, you pass a tomb of an Ottoman admiral.
 The central area is lined with military guardrooms, living quarters and stables, with more ramps leading up to defences on the castle walls.
 You can also climb steps that take you to the Lusignan royal apartments and the small chapel.
 In the depths of the castle, dungeons have been graphically equipped with large models of hapless prisoners.
 The battlements of Kyrenia Castle are worth the climb for the view alone.

 The Kyrenia New Harbour

 The economy of Kyrenia depends mostly upon tourism with visitors arriving from all over the world.
 There is a huge boom in the town at present with new apartments, hotels and restaurants springing up every month.
-Despite offering the best of modern tourism, happily Kyrenia old town retains all of its traditional charm.
+Despite offering the best of modern tourism, happily, Kyrenia old town retains all of its traditional charms.

 “University tourism” also plays an important role in the town’s economy.
 Girne American University was established in 1992 and now nearly 2,300 students contribute to the commercial and cultural activities of Kyrenia.

 Events in Kyrenia

 In May every year, the International Yacht Race takes place close to Kyrenia harbour.
 There are approximately 80-90 yachts which participate in this event.
 It is considered to be the largest yacht race taking place in the Eastern Mediterranean.

 In September every year, an International Theatre Festival is organised.
 Plays are performed in all three major towns and cities of Kyrenia, Lefkosa and Famagusta.
 The Kyrenia Municipality Studio is a main organiser of the festival.